You’ve been waiting a long time for this moment – you’re about to go traveling in the USA for the first time, ever.

 There are some cool cities here, such as Des Moines or Indianapolis – for alternative reasons – not to mention some very attractive outdoor areas, particularly around the Great Lakes.
 Staying near Lake Michigan, for example, is always a good idea.
 Most appealing though are the warm, welcoming locals, who are often eager to show foreigners how great the Midwest can be.

 Most will base themselves in the Midwest’s largest city and stay in Chicago.
-This metropolis is one of the most energetic cities in the USA and has a number of attractions that will both shock and entertain you.
+This metropolis is one of the most energetic cities in the USA, has some solid hostels as well as a number of attractions that will both shock and entertain you.
 Did you know that the Chicago has a myriad of hidden gems, waiting to be uncovered?
 From eclectic neighborhoods to offbeat landmarks, there’s something here to surprise even the most seasoned explorers.

 There are more cities besides Chicago worth seeing too.
 Pay a visit to Detroit, Michigan; once the fallen angel of America, it is putting itself back together, piece by piece.
 Plus you have Madison, Wisconsin, which is lowkey one of the great hidden gems of the Midwest.